-Walking through a damp, grassy field, I saw mangroves reflected in the dew drops suspended in blades of grass.
-In the sky above the Peace River, slender cirrus clouds hung like translucent wings.
-I paused along the edge of a posse of white mangroves and realized I did not remember seeing any of the area I just walked through.
+Observation, light and editing are the where we live and work as photographers.
+Strolling through a damp, grassy field by the Peace River, I saw mangroves reflected in the dew drops suspended in blades of grass.
+In the sky above, slender cirrus clouds hung like translucent wings.
+I paused along the edge of a posse of white mangroves and realized I did not remember seeing any of the area I just passed by.

 I was not hearing the soundscape either.
 I turned round, went back, and this time I walked along slowly and tuned out the inner dialogue.
 Details in the mangrove forest began to appear visually.
 I heard a soft buzzing.
 A patch of yellow hues came into view.
 Paper wasps were making building a six inch wide, umbrella-shaped nest on a tree branch a few feet above ground.
 Since they are a pollinator and feed on garden pests, paper wasps are beneficial; almost every pest insect on Earth has a wasp that feeds on it.
 A good buzz, indeed.